v0ss3n/process-portfolio/_posts/sensor-spinster/2024-06-01-sensor-spinster-overview.md

   - [Graphite spray](http://www.kontaktchemie.com/KOC/KOCproductdetailV2.csp?product=GRAPHIT%2033)
 - Electroplating

-I've looked at these options but since these are more finishes and not necessarily part of spinning, I'm leaving them out of the equation.
+I've looked at these options but since these are more finishes and not necessarily part of spinning, I'm leaving them out of the equation (also since they tend to be pretty expensive and messy).

 ### Non-conductive
 From markets, Marktplaats and Bart & Francis.